tm4roon/pytorch-translm/README.md

 # Monolingual Translation with Language Model
-An implimentation of transformer-based language model for sentence rewriting tasks such as summarization, text simplification, paraphrase generaation, style transfer, and grammatical error correction.
+An implementation of the transformer-based language model for sentence rewriting tasks such as summarization, text simplification, paraphrase generation, style transfer, and grammatical error correction.
 The following figure shows the architecture overview.
-This model recives a input that joint original sentence and simplified sentence by special token \<SEP\>, which means the delimiter.
-Then, the model geneate target sentences.
-This architechture is very simple, but have shown great result in text summarization task and text simplification task.
+This model receives an input that joint original sentence and simplified sentence by special token \<SEP\>, which means the delimiter.
+Then, the model generates target sentences.
+This architecture is very simple, but have shown the great result in text summarization task and text simplification task.
 <br>

 <img src="https://user-images.githubusercontent.com/53220859/65313114-ccf70f00-dbce-11e9-822c-338fac8520e7.png" width="500">